PatrykP3/SpringBootEdu/README.md

 * JPA repository and queries autocreation
 * MapStruct mapping

-Different examples are on different branches.
+Different examples are on different branches:
 * main - like it was downloaded from Spring Initializr.
 * 00 - almost empty project.
 * 01 - example in standard Java.